R2Northstar/NorthstarDocs/docs/Modding/guides/keyvalue/crosshairmodding.md

     {
         Crosshair_1
         {
-            //This means NO crosshair, unless your weapon is amped
-            //Ideally, we would disable it entirely via: "ui"    ""
-            //But the game crashes unfortunately
+            "ui"                        "ui/crosshair_sniper_amped" //This means NO crosshair, unless your weapon is amped.
+Ideally, we would disable it entirely via: "ui"    "" , but the game crashes unfortunately

-            "ui"                        "ui/crosshair_sniper_amped"
         }
     }
 }